How do you appear in front of the camera?

 16. Pay attention to comprehensibility

 Anyone who wants to formulate too complex often stumbles incomprehensibly into the microphone.
 This is a mistake many beginners make.
 Because they want to appear particularly educated on television, they make long sentences with many insertions, use difficult foreign words or sophisticated formulations.
 In this way, they put themselves under pressure.
-The often bad breathing impairs the voice.
+The bad breathing often impairs the voice.
 In order not to lose the thread in eternally long sentences, the whole concentration of the speaker and the audience is needed.
 That’s exhausting!
 If the exaggerated choice of language is also misplaced by an annoying slip of the tongue, the audience laughs spontaneously.
 This makes the speaker even more nervous, the performance becomes embarrassing.
 Only a few people can master such situations in front of the camera.
 For example, with a sympathetic laugh about their flaws.

 17. Do you want to be quoted afterward?